derb12/pybaselines/docs/algorithms/polynomial.rst

 approach must be modified.
-For polynomial-based algorithms, this is done by 1) only fitting the data in regions where there is only baseline (termed selective masking), 2) modifying the y-values being fit each iteration, termed thresholding, or 3) applying custom weights.
+For polynomial-based algorithms, this is done by 1) only fitting the data in regions where there is only baseline (termed selective masking), 2) modifying the y-values being fit each iteration, termed thresholding, or 3) penalyzing outliers.

 Selective Masking
 ~~~~~~~~~~~~~~~~~